QuentinRCR/Client/README.md

 6. The generated Worker.jar will have to be uploaded to two places:
    + Upload to the Lambda and set the function to SqsEventHandler::handleRequest
    + Upload to the EC2 with the command:
-     >scp -i {security key} {path to Worker.jar} {path of destination}
+     >scp -i "security key" {path to Worker.jar} {destination path}
      + An example command:
-     >scp -i "awskey.pem" Worker.jar ec2-user@ec2-52-90-7-118.compute-1.amazonaws.com:/home/ec2-user
+       >scp -i "awskey.pem" ./Worker.jar ec2-user@ec0-0-0-0.compute-1.amazonaws.com:/home/ec2-user
 7. Configure the Lambda following the video
 8. The Java application can be launched with the command:
    >java -jar Worker.jar --interval 120

    If the interval option isn't specified, it defaults to 120 seconds

+   By default, Java might not be installed on the EC2.
+   If that is the case, use yum to install it
-9. Remember that to test one of the implementations of the Worker, you should disable the subscription of the other's SNS to SQS in order to avoid having unprocessed messages stacking up in one of both queues
+9. Remember that to test one of the implementations of the Worker, you should disable the subscription of the other's SQS in order to avoid having conflicts between the two programs

 ## Step 1: Client
 1. Open the Client project and navigate to the Client class main function